 What to Do Next?

-- Check your password by using The Password Meter, an online tool to analyze whether passwords are strong.
-Create a strong password by combining a long phrase or sentence that you can remember, using lower case and upper case letters, symbols and numbers, with an added unique identifier for each website it is used on, for example:
+- Create a strong password by combining a long phrase or a sentence that you can remember, using lower case and upper case letters, symbols and numbers, with an added unique identifier for each website it is used on, for example:

 - Check Have I Been Pwned? regularly to see whether your email address has been exposed in a data breach and then set up alerts.